-Different from most existing time-series augmentation techniques, we introduce a phase shift to a signal while preserving the magnitude response, thereby offering an augmented view.
-This intrasample phase-augmentation technique is less studied in the context of time-series classification for domain generalization (although some recent works, like Demirel & Holz (2024), explore phase-mixup for contrastive learning).
-We intuitively justify our design choice by exploring a question: Does shifting the phase response of a time series change its non-stationarity?
-In Figure 4(a-c), we illustrate a stationary sinusoid and two non-stationary sinusoids all sharing the same frequency, as evidenced by their magnitude responses shown in Figure 4(d-f).
-However, the distinct phase responses of each signal reveal changes in the underlying dynamics.
-These phase variations occur as time-local oscillometric fluctuations arise, motivating the use of phase information as a proxy for capturing the underlying non-stationarity (Wu et al., 2009).
+Unlike most existing time-series augmentation techniques, we introduce a phase shift to a signal 177 while preserving the magnitude response, thereby offering an augmented view.
+This intra-sample 178 phase-augmentation technique is less studied in the context of time-series classification for domain 179 generalization (although some recent works like Demirel & Holz (2024) explore phase-mixup for 180 contrastive learning), we intuitively justify our design choice by exploring a question: Does shifting 181 the phase of time-series spectral response change its non-stationarity?
+Figure 1.
+I shows the result of 182 accurately shifting the phase of a nonstationary signal without altering the magnitude response in the 183 time domain and we can observe evident diversification of the non-stationarity statistics.
+184